vinfreecs/genga/docs/Param.rst

   | See :ref:`StopAtEncounter`.

   - 0: nothing happens.
-  - | 1: Simulations are stoppen when the separation between two bodies is less than :literal:`Stop at Encounter Radius` times the Hill radius.
+  - | 1: Simulations are stopped when the separation between two bodies is less than :literal:`Stop at Encounter Radius` times the Hill radius.

 - | :literal:`Stop at Encounter Radius`, used for :literal:`Stop at Encounter`, (default = 1.0).